 The work of a printer is to leave a legible permanent impression on a sheet of paper.
 Different printers have different ways of doing this.
-But a LaserJet printer does this via having ink stored in a powdery form stored in a toner cartridge deposited on the sheet of paper with the assistance of a drum unit and laser.
+But a LaserJet printer does this via having toner store in a powdery toner cartridge.
+Deposited on the sheet of paper with the assistance of a drum unit and laser.

-To go into more details, the toner cartridge contains a fine polyester powder which is capable of being electrically charged and attracted to an opposite charge.
+To go into more detail, the toner cartridge contains a fine polyester powder.
+Which is capable of being electrically charged and attracted to the opposite charge.
 The required opposite charge is created on a photosensitive electric drum (also known as printer drum) by a laser.
 Then the toner cartridge deposits polyester powder on the outline formed on the charged printer drum.
-The printing paper is then charged as it passes through the printer, and with the aid of a hot fuser, attracts and appends the polyester particles from the printer drum to itself forming smudge-free prints.
+The printing paper then charges as it passes through the printer.
+And with the aid of a hot fuser attracts.
+Appends the polyester particles from the printer drum to itself forming smudge-free prints.

 This process makes it possible to have very fast print speeds.
 But also leads to higher cost for a LaserJet printer compared to an Inkjet printer.

-Furthermore, LaserJet printer users need to be aware that some laser printers have their drums and toners built in together as a single unit while others have their drums and toners built separately.
+Furthermore, some laser printers have their drums and toners built-in together as a single unit.
+While others have their drums and toners built separately.
 Knowing this distinction is important.
-As it affects if you need to replace the toners simultaneously with the printer drum or if you can separately replace either the toner or the printer drum.
+As it affects if you need to replace the toners simultaneously with the printer drum.
+Or if you can separately replace either the toner or the printer drum.
 Both of these alternatives have cost implications.

-But currently, a good rule of thumb to follow is to know that modern laser printers from manufacturers such as HP usually come with imaging drum built in with the toner.
+But currently, a good rule of thumb to follow is to know that modern laser printers from manufacturers.
+Such as HP usually come with imaging drum built-in with the toner.
 Other manufacturers such as Brother, have laser printers that have printer drum and the toner built separately.
-But Brother also has laser printers that have the imaging drum built in with the toner.
-To aid your search on which printer uses which, I recommend you use the toner cartridge finder on 123ink.ca to identify the specification of printer drum/toner specification to use for a brand of printer.
+But Brother also has laser printers that have the imaging drum built-in with the toner.
+To aid your search on which printer uses, I recommend you use the toner cartridge finder on 123ink.ca.
+To identify the specification of printer drum/toner specification to use for a brand of printer.